divya-mallapally/Data-science-project-on-Customer-Segmentation-using-K-means/README.md

 Better understanding of customers.
 Helps create targeted marketing strategies.
 Can improve efficiency and profitability.
-Supports personalized services. � 13006743-BE-_Project_Synopsis-_IN_DETAIL_(3).pdf
+Supports personalized services.
 ⚠️ Limitations
 Choosing the correct value of K can be difficult.
 K-Means is sensitive to outliers.
-Results depend on the quality of the dataset. � 13006743-BE-_Project_Synopsis-_IN_DETAIL_(3).pdf
+Results depend on the quality of the dataset.
 🚀 Future Enhancements
 Use DBSCAN clustering.
 Use Hierarchical Clustering.
 Implement real-time customer segmentation.
 Integrate with CRM systems.
-Develop AI-based recommendation systems. � 13006743-BE-_Project_Synopsis-_IN_DETAIL_(3).pdf
+Develop AI-based recommendation systems.
 🎓 Project Type
 Machine Learning – Unsupervised Learning
 Algorithm: K-Means Clustering
 Application: Customer Segmentation

 📌 Conclusion
 Customer segmentation helps businesses identify valuable customer groups, improve marketing strategies, and make data-driven decisions.
-K-Means provides an efficient approach for grouping customers based on their characteristics and purchasing behavior. �
+K-Means provides an efficient approach for grouping customers based on their characteristics and purchasing behavior.
-13006743-BE-_Project_Synopsis-_IN_DETAIL_(3).pdf
-Made for academic/educational purposes.